MaineKuehn/graphi/docs/source/glossary.rst

         The number of ingoing edges of a node.
         If a node has a :term:`loop`, it also counts as an ingoing edge.

+        The number of nodes to which a node is a :term:`neighbour`.

     outdegree
         The number of outgoing edges of a node.
         If a node has a :term:`loop`, it also counts as an outgoing edge.

+        The number of :term:`neighbours <neighbour>` of a node.

     degree
         The number of ingoing and outgoing edges of a node.